flipketzi/cursor-task-list/README.md

 - View and manage existing tasks
 - Motivational quotes to keep you inspired
 - Clean and intuitive user interface

+## Development with Cursor

+This application was built using Cursor as an experiment to explore the capabilities of AI-assisted development.
+The development process included:

+### Development Process
+- Using AI to generate initial component structures and boilerplate code
+- Implementing features with real-time code suggestions
+- Writing tests with AI assistance to maintain high coverage
+- Iterating on the UI with immediate feedback

+### Technical Implementation
+- TypeScript for type safety and better code organization
+- React components for the user interface
+- Vite for fast development and building
+- Tailwind CSS for styling

 ## Screenshots